olk90/testCaseTracker/README.md

 * Python 3.10 or above **(might also run on older versions, but this has not been tested!)**
 * On Windows, pyautogui is used to take screenshots
 * On Linux, xlib is used to take screenshots
-    * Wayland implementation might be added in the future
+    * implementation for Wayland might be added in the future

 ## Usage

 1. Open the command prompt or terminal.
-2. Navigate to the directory containing the screenshot_taker.py file.
+2. Navigate to the directory containing the `main.py` file.
-3. Type the following command: python screenshot_taker.py -f <file_path> -m <marker>
+3. Type the following command: python `main.py -f <file_path> -m <marker>`
-4. Replace <file_path> with the path and name of the Word document you want to create.
+4. Replace `<file_path>` with the path and name of the Word document you want to create.
 If the file does not exist, it will be created automatically.
-5. Optionally, replace <marker> with one of the following options: arrow, rect, circle, bullet.
+5. Optionally, replace `<marker>` with one of the following options: `none`, `arrow`, `rect`, `circle`, `bullet`.
 This option will determine which symbol is used to mark the clicked location.

 ### Example usage